Marketplace Fees

 6 min read

-• Shipping treatment changes channel profitability fast.
+• How a platform handles shipping changes profitability fast.

 Start with one representative order